leepaul009/Ubuntu-Notebook/Bio/readme.md

 ### cell signaling
 In biology, cell signaling (cell signalling in British English) or cell communication is the ability of a cell to receive, process, and transmit signals with its environment and with itself

+### proteostasis
+is the process that regulates proteins within the cell in order to maintain the health of both the cellular proteome and the organism itself

 ## evaluation